Guide to Collecting Stamps

 Where to Begin

-If you are uncertain what stamps to collect, simply follow your heart to what appeals to your curiosity and captures your interest.
+If you are uncertain how to collect stamps and what stamps to collect, simply follow your heart to what appeals to your curiosity and captures your interest.
 One way to see a broad variety of material is to receive Stamps-on-Approval.
 Kenmore will send you colorful, exciting selections for you to conveniently preview in your home on 15-day Free Examination.
 Click to learn more about receiving

 Stamp Collecting Supplies

 Compared to many hobbies, Stamp Collecting Supplies are very affordable.
-You have many storage options to display and protect your stamps.
+Stamps collectors have many storage options to display and protect stamps.

 Stamp Collecting Basics

-Watch our brief online videos or print out our guides on using stamp hinges, stamp mounts, how to use a perforation gauge and how to detect watermarks.
+Watch our brief online videos or print out our stamp guide on using stamp hinges, stamp mounts, how to use a perforation gauge and how to detect watermarks.

 Get the inside scoop with our on how to distinguish the valuable from the common varieties.